53845714nF/packer-proxmox-debian/Readme.md

 # Debian Packer Builder for Proxmox

-Thanks to Dustin Rue how build similar for [CentOS/Rocky/Ubuntu](https://github.com/dustinrue/proxmox-packer).

 This project provides Packer files to build a basic image of Debian for use on a Proxmox system.
 Use it as is or as a starting point for a more fully customized image.
+This project installs the base system and include salt-minion.
+If you dont want to use salt-minion you can remove the `salt-minion` package from the `cloud-init` file.

-This has been tested on Proxmox 8.0.3
+This has been tested on Proxmox 8.1.3

 ## Getting started